notloged/usenet-drive/README.md

 ### Fields

 - `max_download_workers` (int): The maximum number of download workers.
-Default value is `3`.
+Default value is `5`.
 WARN the tool will use 1 connections per worker.
 Min value is 1.
+The number observed optimal for good speed is 5.
 - `max_retries` (int): The maximum number of retries to download a segment.
 Default value is `8`.
 - `providers` (UsenetProvider): Usenet providers to download files.
 (It is recommended an unlimited provider for this)